-BIO 330 Comparative Anatomy of the Vertebrates(4) A comparative study of the morphology, phylogeny, and ecology of vertebrate animals based on protochordates, the dogfish, Necturus, and the cat.
+Comparative Anatomy of the Vertebrates ......(4) A comparative study of the morphology, phylogeny, and ecology of vertebrate animals, with an emphasis on function and evolution.
+The laboratory component will investigate the comparative anatomy of vertebrates through dissections of representatives from major vetebrate animal.
 Three hours of lecture and three hours of laboratory work each week.
-Prerequisites: A grade of "C" or better in BIO 151, BIO 152 and BIO 303.
+Prerequisites: A grade of "C" or better in BIO 151 or BIO 153/155 and BIO 152 or BIO 154/156.

-BIO 350 Microbiology......(4) A study of the morphology, physiology, genetics, and taxonomy of bacteria and other microorganisms, and their beneficial and harmful relationships to plants and animals.
+BIO 350 Microbiology.....(4) A study of the morphology, physiology, genetics, and taxonomy of bacteria and other microorganisms, and their beneficial and harmful relationships to plants and animals.
 Laboratory methods of cultivation, examination, and identification of bacteria will be stressed.
 Three hours of lecture and three hours of laboratory work each week.
-Prerequisites: A grade of "C" or better in BIO 151 and BIO 152.
+Prerequisites: A grade of "C" or better in BIO 151 or BIO 153/155 and BIO 152 or BIO 154/156.

-BIO 360 Natural History of Belize(2) This course is an experiential based course focused on the natural history of Belize.
+This course is an experiential based course focused on the natural history of Belize.
 This course will pay special attention to the natural history of: 1) Birds, monkeys, medicinal and traditional plants, crocodiles, and large charismatic mammals; 2) Marine ecosystems and coral reefs; 3) Mayan culture and history.
 International travel is required.
-Additional costs, passports, ability to travel by commercial air, etc. are also required.
+Additional costs, passports, abilitiy to travel by commercial air, etc. are also required.
 Presentations and reports will be required at the end of the course.
 Additional fees required.
-Prerequisites: BIO 151 and permission of Instructor.
+Prerequisites: BIO 154 and BIO 156 and permission of Instructor.